Public engagement: Rationale

 But speaking about public engagement is, of course, quite a different thing from carrying out public engagement.
 And this is where there seems to be a gap between rhetoric and practice in Singapore.
 For instance, government officials recently met selectively with concerned members of the public to discuss a controversial decision to build a road through a historically significant graveyard.
 When criticised for not taking the public's views seriously, the Government explained that the meeting was never meant to be a "consultation".
-So it is important to ask why such a gap exists and why it might be difficult to close it, assuming of course that closing it is what we want to do."
+So it is important to ask why such a gap exists and why it might be difficult to close it, assuming of course that closing it is what we want to do...

-As a neo-liberal global city, Singapore has been witnessing rising popular pressure.
-Politics has come to the fore again, prompting the policy establishment to pay greater heed to the demands of a new and more variegated citizenry, with political leaders now more sensitive to the real prospect of losing elections.
-At the same time, the cultural, ideological, practical and institutional legacies of the earlier survivalist and development stages continue to be a source of tension in the evolution of Singapore's political culture.
-By no means has this been a simple and linear story of liberalisation.
-However, are these recent developments enough to shift the deeply entrenched public sector mindsets that have been formed out of historically shaped ways of thinking and reasoning?
-Will a new generation of leaders in the public sector, whose horizons of experience may differ from the survivalist and developmental preoccupations of a previous generation, lead to fresh opportunities for new terms of engagement?

 The elitist proclivities of the public sector, reinforced by top-level salaries that are comparable to the private sector, are unlikely to incentivise real public engagement, since they reinforce the sense that public sector leaders, possessing superior intellect, knowledge and insight, must defend the public interest against irrational and dangerous mass populism.
 The public, according to this mindset, needs to be educated to think correctly rather than present themselves as equal participants in policy formulation and implementation.